“Picoult has a remarkable ability to make us share her characters' feelings.”

 Hard question, because so many of them have awful lives!
 I would have to pick Sara Fitzgerald, though.
 To live your whole adult life with a chronically ill daughter and then to lose another one – well, I don’t know if I’d ever recover.

-Jake, my middle son, was six when he was diagnosed with cholesteatoma in his ear – a benign tumour that can grow into your brain and kill you.
+Jake, my middle son, was six when he was diagnosed with cholesteatoma in his ear – a benign tumor that can grow into your brain and kill you.
 The way to get rid of it will leave a child permanently deaf.
 My husband and I chose a new technique that MIGHT preserve some hearing, but would require Jake to have more surgeries.
-It was the right choice because in the middle of ten surgeries in three years, we learned Jake has tumours in both ears (there are less than ten kids in America who do).
-For many years after he was tumour-free he was profoundly deaf in his left ear and wore a hearing aid; after a reconstructive surgery last year he now can hear out of both ears.
+It was the right choice because in the middle of ten surgeries in three years, we learned Jake has tumors in both ears (there are less than ten kids in America who do).
+For many years after he was tumor-free he was profoundly deaf in his left ear and wore a hearing aid; after a reconstructive surgery last year he now can hear out of both ears.
 He was always so even-keeled about going for surgeries – even as a tiny boy – and I used to always think he was JUST the most remarkable kid for being able to roll with punches like the ones he’d had to deflect.
 Like Nathaniel, he’s a survivor – just of a different trauma.

 Ross Wakeman – and the ghost hunters I worked with doing research.
 I was a total sceptic until I personally experienced things that I couldn’t explain rationally.
 I’m not scared of ghosts – I just think that there might be a bit more to this world than we imagine.